-One thing you may be surprised to discover the first time that you are interviewed on either a podcast, or a radio or television show; is that you are expected to provide your own set of questions.
+One thing you may be surprised to discover the first time that you are interviewed on either a podcast, for a summit, or on a radio or television show; is that your best strategy is to provide your own set of questions.

 Rather than viewing this responsibility as a drag, view it as a marvelous chance to show off your gifts and what you can offer to your potential perfect clients.

 The other truly delicious bonus of providing your own questions is that it is highly unlikely that you will get caught flat-footed having to answer some off the wall question that catches you unprepared to answer.

 Instead, since you know the questions in advance, you can answer them with fluency and ease, convincing all of your listeners that you are indeed an expert, a knowledgeable authority in your field.
 Knowing this will do wonders for your confidence level.

 Here are some guidelines regarding the type of questions whose answers will be the most likely to attract potential clients and customers.

 - What is the number one problem people have with whatever problem or pain you help people with in your business?
 Be very specific in mentioning the pain, so that your answer will immediately resonate with someone who needs your help.

 - What inspired you to focus on this topic/problem in your business?

 - Why is this problem/pain such an obstacle to people in obtaining whatever goals you help people achieve?